Make dbus-broker our default D-Bus daemon #

 We force the user to select an implementation on upgrade and on each new installation.

-However, the default selection (when pressing Enter) will be dbus-broker-units
+However, the default selection (when pressing Enter) will be dbus-broker-units because of the lexicographic ordering.

 Unresolved Questions #